MattyTurbo299/MattyTurbo299/Mimo_Proj-1.md

 This is my first project with Mimo.

 Mimo has shown me how to use the following:
-- Variables
+- Variables;
-- True and False (Booleans)
+- True and False (Booleans);
-- Formatting Strings
+- Formatting Strings;
-- Comparing Numbers and Strings
+- Comparing Numbers and Strings;
-- Discovering Types and Comparisons
+- Discovering Types and Comparisons;
-- Learning how to input / communicate with the bot
+- Learning how to allow the user to input and produce responces, producing a conversation.

 ## How this works